 At the conclusion of their initial year of training, volunteer firefighters and EMTs receive remuneration for time spent in training and working shifts.
 This can range from $400 to $1000 a month, depending on the level of experience, training, and number of shifts worked.

-Candidates must live within the Duvall King County Fire District 45 boundary, be at least 18, have graduated from high school, have an insurable driving record, pass a background check, and pass the following tests: physical capability test, a written test (for assessing reading comprehension), medical exam, and psychological evaluation.
+Candidates must be at least 18, have graduated from high school, have an insurable driving record, pass a background check, and pass the following tests: physical capability test, a written test (for assessing reading comprehension), medical exam, and psychological evaluation.

 Duvall Fire serves the City of Duvall and surrounding area of unincorporated King County.
 The department responds to fires, aid calls, and service calls and relies on a well-trained team of volunteer and career responders.
 Volunteers sign up for day shifts or night shifts, any day of the week.
 Duvall Fire provides firefighter and EMS training to qualified candidates, and provides all the necessary equipment.
 There is no cost to the volunteer to participate in this program.